Baltimore Life Insurance Review (2023)

 Baltimore Life Silver Guard Standard Overview

 Silver Guard Standard is Baltimore Life’s “level benefit” offering.
-This means that the death benefit stays flat (level) for the life of the policy, and neither increases nor decreases over time.
+This means that the death benefit stays flat (level) for the policy’s life and neither increases nor decreases over time.

 As an applicant, you must meet the height/weight limits for Silver Guard I and be able to respond “no” to every question in Parts A and B of the insurance application.